 By correctly following a consumer credit counseling plan, you should be free from debt in about two to four years.
 It may be a slow process that takes discipline, but you will feel much better knowing you are in charge of your finances.
 And the next time your phone rings, it will be someone you want to hear from, instead of a creditor or collection agency.

-For more information about credit card debt and your options, see the links on the next page.
+For more information about credit card debt and your options, see the links below.